 This condition can be treated by medications and surgical procedures.

-For more information on sweat and related topics, check out the links on the next page.
+For more information on sweat and related topics, check out the links below.